ck2136/PMMSKNN/readme.md

 Introduction
 ------------

 The purpose of the this repository is to provide a method for determining the trajectory of any longitudinal outcomes based on obtaining predictions using a extension of a nearest neighbors algorithm described by Dr. Alemi (a.k.a. [sequential k-nearest neighbor](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2911789/) (SKNN)).
 We extend the SKNN approach by matching similar patients using the [predictive mean matching](https://amstat.tandfonline.com/doi/abs/10.1080/07350015.1988.10509663).
-We illustrate the use the `PMMSKNN` pacakge below briefly using the `ChichWeight` data.
+We illustrate the use the `PMMSKNN` pacakge below briefly using the `ChickWeight` data.

 Data
 ----

-The following illustration uses the `ChichWeight` data that exists within `base R`.
+The following illustration uses the `ChickWeight` data that exists within `base R`.

 Algorithms Employed
 -------------------